LucasPalomino/MobileAutomationScript/README.md

 # MobileAutomationScript

-A Python script using Appium to automate signing in to an app.
+First attempt at mobile automation using Appium and the Python client.